-Visa: US citizens require a valid passport and do not require a visa for visits to Germany of less than six months in duration.
+Visa: US citizens require a valid passport and do not require a visa for visits to Argentina of less than 90 days in duration.
 All other passport holders should check with their respective visa requirements.

-Helpful links: US State Department , Center for Disease Control , Lonely Planet Guide
+Helpful links: U.S. Department of State, Center for Disease Control, Lonely Planet Guide.

-Weather: In Buenos Aires, early spring temperatures tend to range between the mid 60°s to mid 70°s (Fahrenheit).
+Weather: In Buenos Aires, autumn temperatures tend to range between range from 24 °C (75 °F) in March to 18 °C (64 °F) in May (Fahrenheit).
 Visit BBC Weather to learn more about local weather conditions in Argentina.

 Visit the Steinhardt Study Abroad Resources website and get a head start on preparing for your study abroad program experience.